 Finally, designate solitary spaces to work and eat so that these thoughtful, talented workers can recharge and keep giving you their best.

 No matter what language you speak, installing multilingual signage can instantly signal “all are welcome here” to employees and office visitors.
 It can also serve as a gentle reminder to employees that they’re part of a greater, more diverse world, regardless of the language spoken in the office.

 Ready for a more inclusive workplace?

 We’re here to help.
 Because at Kazoo, we’re passionate about bringing together all the tools you need to make work work better for everyone.
-That’s why the Kazoo Employee Experience Platform brings goals, performance management, recognition, rewards, surveys, and more into one simple, easy-to-use platform.
+That’s why the Kazoo Employee Experience Platform brings performance management and recognition and rewards — including Goals, Feedback, Conversations, Recognition, Incentives, and more — into one simple, easy-to-use platform.

 If you’re ready to align, connect, and engage your workplace, check out our Kazoo overview.
 Or, schedule a personalized demo today.